ChandimaHerath/REACT-NATIVE-BOILERPLATE/README.md

 For the testing purposes, we have created some testings such as, "Sign Up Testing", "Sign In Testing", "Forgot Pasword Testing", "Render Componant Testing", and so on.

    **Location : react-native/__tests__**

+If you have any other testings you can add them by following the structure that we have used there.

 ### 3.5 Navigation